 The eggs, which are about the size of the head of a pin, hatch in about 60 hours.
 The little fish start growing immediately at a rate of one to one-and-a-half inches a month.
 This fast growth rate keeps them eating constantly, and they are very aggressive biters most of the time.

 Eighty-seven percent of all mahi die during their first year.
-The ten percent that make it to the second year can reach 40-50 pounds.
+The 10 percent that make it to the second year can reach 40-50 pounds.
 The remaining 3 percent comprise the rare population of 60- to 70-pounders.
 Scientists say that few, if any, mahi make it past five years.
-The all-tackle world record 87-pounder caught in the Pacific was probably four years old.
+The all-tackle world record 87-pounder, caught in the Pacific, was probably four years old.

-Peak spawning occurs in April and May coincident with peak catch rates.
+Peak spawning occurs in April-May coincident with peak catch rates and increased condition.
 Scientists suggest that the spring peak in catch rate and the summer decline in catch and condition could be related to spawning aggregation near the Hawaiian Islands.

 When they migrate southward back to the Hawaiian archipelago in late September and October, their condition is at their highest level.
-The September to October maximum spawning condition coincides with a rise in coastal catch rates.
+The September-October maximum spawning condition is coincident with a rise in coastal catch rates.
 However, the increased condition could also suggest that fish return from more productive waters near the southern boundary of the subtropical convergence to the north.